Why Working With Your Spouse Is Costing Your Family Business

 Until that gets separated — clearly, structurally, by someone outside it — nothing changes.

-It just finds a new topic to fight about, read about that here
+It just finds a new topic to fight about.
+The argument changes.
+The result doesn't.

 What Changes When the Two Finally Get Separated